-Scott Peterson appears in California court via livestream amid new questions in murder case
+California DA will retry Scott Peterson for death penalty, prosecutors say

 Scott Peterson returned to a Stanislaus, Calif., court -- albeit virtually -- for the first time in more than a decade on Friday for a hearing regarding his murder conviction in the death of his wife, Laci, and their unborn son.

 Peterson, 47, wore a blue top and a blue face mask for the 8:30 a.m.
-PT court appearance at Stanislaus County Superior Court, where the case was first handled more than 16 years ago.
+PT court appearance at Stanislaus County Superior Court, where prosecutors revealed they intend to retry the death penalty phase of Peterson's case.
+Peterson appeared from San Quentin State Prison, but did not speak at all throughout the hearing.

+In addition to the death penalty, Friday's hearing addressed the institution of Peterson's legal representation.
+He was represented during the hearing, in part, by his former co-counsel, Pat Harris.
+Harris said Friday he would be representing Peterson as private counsel.

 SCOTT PETERSON BACK IN COURT AFTER CONVICTION REEXAMINATION ORDERED